TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 >
 > Living somewhere small often means living in a shadow.
 Do with that what you will.

-And Ivan is right.
+Ivan is right.
 The canon filters down a long food chain.
 NYC gets defined in terms of SF.
 Chicago gets defined in terms of NYC.
 And many places get compared to London too.
 I've lost count of the number of people who've told me "Manchester is basically a smaller London" and that couldn't be further from the truth.
 To say that is to do both cities a massive disservice.

 ## Non-New York